We`ve selected the best

 Corrientes is full of colour and history, with influence from the Guaranies, the “criollos” with colonial customs, the British cattle breeders, the merchants and other wild spirits that have roamed this land.

 Corrientes is home to a proud gaucho culture that is its strongest and definitely most colourful tradition.
-The city is full of music, dance and flavour.
+The place is full of music, dance and flavour.
 It’s beautiful and delicious.
 Corrientes has been able to keep its customs and mystique through the centuries.

 From religious parades to carnival and gaucho festivities, there is always a fun event or time of the year to go.
 Meet with artisans and learn about their crafts.
 Take a cooking class and you will be able to enjoy these flavours back home!